UN agency warns of fentanyl production threat in SE Asia

 Narcotics police in Myanmar have seized a large amount of liquid fentanyl, providing the first evidence that the synthetic opioid is being produced in quantity in Southeast Asia's infamous Golden Triangle region.
 The discovery during a series of drug raids in Myanmar's Shan state suggests a market for the drug has been created in the region, the United Nations Office on Drugs and Crime said Monday.

-"Big international syndicates already active in the Golden Triangle are well positioned to take advantage of regional heroin demand and produce synthetic opioids alongside other drugs," the agency's regional representative, Jeremy Douglas, said in a statement.
-The UN agency warned that the development suggests that Southeast Asia is poised to become a significant source of synthetic drugs for other parts of the world.
+"Big international syndicates already active in the Golden Triangle area well-positioned to take advantage of regional heroin demand and produce synthetic opioids alongside other drugs," the agency's regional representative, Jeremy Douglas, said in a statement.
+The U.N. agency warned that the development suggests that Southeast Asia is poised to become a significant source of synthetic drugs for other parts of the world.

 ALSO READ